llzhu/sk_learn_regression/README.md

-### TyTorch and SciKet-Learn implementation with Streamlit
+### PyTorch and SciKet-Learn implementation with Streamlit
 PyTorch is a popular open-source machine learning framework used for building and training deep neural networks. (https://pytorch.org)

 Scikit-learn is a ML lib for Python.
 It features various classification, regression and clustering algorithms.